ClickHouse/1trc/README.md

 For an example, see [ClickHouse and The One Trillion Row Challenge](https://clickhouse.com/blog/clickhouse-1-trillion-row-challenge).
 This queries 1 trillion rows for $0.56 in S3.

+## Credit

+The original work was inspired by https://github.com/coiled/1trc which in turn was inspired by Gunnar Morling's [one billion row challenge](https://github.com/gunnarmorling/1brc).

 ## Contributing

 Contributions are welcome to improve the code for a provider.
 This can include making providers more flexible or ensuring resources are deployed and destroyed faster.